redis/redis-doc/topics/modules-api-ref.md

 The size of the string is stored at '*lenptr' if not NULL.
-The returned string is not automatically NULL terminated, it is loaded exactly as it was stored inisde the RDB file.
+The returned string is not automatically NULL terminated, it is loaded exactly as it was stored inside the RDB file.

 ## `RedisModule_SaveDouble`